 You can download all of our guides, including the PPFM documents, from our website, www.royallondon.com or instead you can contact us for a copy.

-If we make a significant change to our approach to managing the fund in the future, we'll write to tell you.
+If we make a significant change to our approach to managing our with-profits fund in the future, we'll write to tell you.

 3. What is a with-profits policy?